Kevin S. Tenney

 Devin hires atheist paranormal researcher Dr. Agnes Goldberg (Judy Tatum) to put together a team of psychics and ghost hunters to photograph and exorcise the Lauter House ghost.
 She brings along her goofy "mental medium" husband Felix (Rob Zapple), reluctant, deeply religious "psychic medium" Whitney O'Shay (Kathleen Bailey) and sexy video technician Ginger Kowowski (Linnea Quigley) to do the job.
 Forced upon them for protection in case things get out of hand are three rent-a-cops; the greedy head honcho at Q-T Security, Lt.
 Frank Murphy (Jack W. Thompson), and two of his finest operatives; wisecracking atheist Tony Vicente (James W. Quinn), who'd been kicked off the L.A. police force for his smart mouth, and "walking hard-on with feet" Levi Jackson (Clyde Talley II).
 Naturally things don't quite go as expected for the seven once they get in the home.
 For starters, there's a fat peeping tom groundskeeper named Elwin (Hal Havins) lurking around.
 And then there's Whitney, who's not fully in control of her own abilities so Avery's ghost is able to inhabit her body and use it as a way to strike out at the others using his supernatural powers.

 Originally released on VHS by Magnum.
 All advertising materials, including posters and the video box had a disclaimer warning potential viewers that it is not a sequel to Witchboard.
 I'm not sure if they were threatened with a lawsuit or were just scared they would be.
-It still isnt out on DVD.
+After spending years in limbo, this was finally given a DVD and Blu-ray release from Vinegar Syndrome in 2017.